Resumane/directus-extension-image-suite/README.md

     - Install via Directus Marketplace (if available).
     - Clone (and build) this repo inside your `extensions` Directus directory.
     - Install into your project via npm.

+## Notice

+This extension contains hardcoded features.
+Modifications to the code are necessary for reuse in other projects.